portworx/px-docs/monitoring/alerting.md

 ### Run Prometheus

 In this example prometheus is running as docker container.
 Make sure to map the directory where your rules and config file is stored to '/etc/prometheus'.
-This example uses /tmp.

 ```
 docker run --restart=always --name prometheus -d -p 9090:9090 \